Invisalign Alternatives

 • Precise tooth movements.
 These braces are strong and durable and work well.

-You could consider traditional braces if you don’t feel self-conscious about straightening your teeth.
+You could consider traditional braces at Brooklyn Invisalign Center if you don’t feel self-conscious about straightening your teeth.

 Disadvantages of traditional braces include: